Kafeel Khan: Acquittal

 On 27 September 2019, Khan was acquitted of all charges in relation to the 2017 Gorakhpur Hospital deaths.
-According to the departmental inquiry report, "The allegations against the accused are insufficient...
+According to the departmental inquiry report, "The allegations against the accused are insufficient ...
 Therefore it is submitted that the accused officer is not guilty".

 The departmental inquiry suggested that Khan had, until 2016, engaged in private practice in addition to his work at the hospital, which was alleged to be a violation of service rules.
-However, no action has been taken against him for the same to date.
+However, no action has been taken against him for that.

 Medical aid during the Nipah virus outbreak

 In March 2018, Khan volunteered to provide medical assistance during the outbreak of the Nipah virus in Kozkhikode district in Kerala.
-His offer of aid was accepted by the Chief Minister of Kerala, Pinarayi Vijayan.
+His offer of aid was accepted by the chief minister of Kerala, Pinarayi Vijayan.

 Re-arrest and release

 Khan was arrested in Mumbai on 13 December 2019 by a special task force of the Uttar Pradesh police for offences under the National Security Act 1980, in relation to a speech made by him at Aligarh Muslim University in earlier that month during the Citizenship Amendment Act protests in India.
-The Uttar Pradesh Police filed a First Information Report (FIR) accusing Khan with committing an offence under Section 153A of the Indian Penal Code, which relates to "Promoting enmity between different groups on grounds of religion, race, place of birth, residence, language, etc., and doing acts prejudicial to maintenance of harmony" The FIR alleged that Khan's speech amounted to a criminal offence because it "sowed the seeds of discord and disharmony" amongst students, and included disparaging remarks against the Rashtriya Swayamsevak Sangh and Union Home Minister Amit Shah.
+The Uttar Pradesh Police filed a first information report (FIR) accusing Khan with committing an offence under Section 153A of the Indian Penal Code, which relates to "Promoting enmity between different groups on grounds of religion, race, place of birth, residence, language, etc., and doing acts prejudicial to maintenance of harmony".
+The FIR alleged that Khan's speech amounted to a criminal offence because it "sowed the seeds of discord and disharmony" among students, and included disparaging remarks against Rashtriya Swayamsevak Sangh and Union Home Minister Amit Shah.

 He was granted bail on 10 February 2020 by an Aligarh court, but was re-arrested on 13 February 2020 and charged with offences under the National Security Act, before his actual release from jail.
 The National Security Act allows preventive detention without trial for three-month periods, and on 12 May 2020, following the lapse of three months, his detention was extended for a second three-month period, until 12 August 2020.
 District Magistrate Chandra Bhushan Singh stated that the charges under the National Security Act were on the basis of confidential intelligence that suggested that Khan might, in the future, cause a law and order situation, and that consequently the order of preventive detention was warranted.

 On 1 September 2020, he was released by the Allahabad High Court, and all charges under the NSA against him were dropped.